-Past medical history should note presence of recent head trauma (usually obvious), migraine, diabetes, heart or lung disease, and drug and alcohol abuse.
+Past medical history should note presence of recent head trauma (usually obvious by history), migraine, diabetes, heart or lung disease, and drug and alcohol abuse.
 In addition to identifying all current drugs, drug history should assess recent changes in drugs, doses, or both.

 Examination begins with a review of vital signs, including presence of fever, rapid or irregular pulse, and supine and standing BP, noting any drop in BP on standing up (orthostatic hypotension) and whether standing provokes symptoms.
 If standing does provoke symptoms, postural symptoms should be distinguished from those triggered by head movement by returning the patient supine until symptoms dissipate and then rotating the head.

 The ENT and neurologic examinations are fundamental.
-Specifically, with the patient supine, the eyes are checked for presence, direction, and duration of spontaneous nystagmus (for full description of examination for nystagmus, see Sidebar 1: Approach to the Patient With Ear Problems: Nystagmus).
+Specifically, with the patient supine, the eyes are checked for presence, direction, and duration of spontaneous nystagmus (for full description of examination for nystagmus, see see Nystagmus).
 Direction and duration of nystagmus and development of vertigo are noted.

 A gross bedside hearing test is done, the ear canal is inspected for discharge and foreign body, and the tympanic membrane is checked for signs of infection or perforation.

-Cerebellar function is tested by assessing gait and doing a finger-nose test and Romberg's test.
+Cerebellar function is tested by assessing gait and doing a finger-nose test and the Romberg test (see Sensation).
+The Unterberger (or Fukuda) stepping test (see Diagnosis) may be done by specialists to help detect a unilateral vestibular lesion.
 The remainder of the neurologic examination is done, including testing the rest of the cranial nerves.

 The following findings are of particular concern: